157239n/Images/readme.md

 Also have pageTemplate.conf and newPage to set things up.
 It's best to look at the files to understand it.

-## 157239n/basesite

-Extended from 157239n/php

-Also don't use this just yet, it still hasn't been finalized

 # Tools

 ## build

-Simple enough, builds these images

-## push

-Also simple enough, push these to hub.docker.com
+Simple enough, builds these images.
+Also it is expected that you pull the repo down, then build the images yourself.
+I supposed you know how to do this.
+If you don't, give Docker Deep Dive a read.